Mogadishu (play): Plot summary

 Amanda feels betrayed by Chris and above all by Jason.
 Chris calls Jason and his father into school.
 Jason's father turns out to be quite an intimidating figure; after getting Jason's assurance that he is telling the truth, he demands to know why Chris has not yet reported the incident to the police.
 Chris agrees to do so.
 Jason asks his friends to go to the police to volunteer a statement against Amanda and they eventually agree to do so.
 While waiting late at night for a phone call to tell him what happened at the police station, Jason is interrupted by his father.
 His father is furious over breaking the house rules regarding late night phone calls.
 His father answers a call from Dee and tells her that Jason wets the bed.

 Under severe pressure from Becky, Amanda admits that she feels sorry for Jason because his mother killed herself.
-Becky begs Firas to tell Chris that he saw Amanda get pushed; he agrees and tells the friends this.
+Becky begs Firat to tell Chris that he saw Amanda get pushed; he agrees and tells the friends this.
 Jason is furious and he suspects that they did not really go to the police.
 After a fight where he slaps Dee, they desert him.
 Becky confronts Jason alone in the playground and reveals that her own father killed himself, hanging himself with a Homer Simpson tie she had given him for Christmas.
 Jason is cold toward this revelation, even when she reveals scars across her legs and arms from self-harm.
 They argue furiously and Becky taunts him over his dead mother.